mHadi1091/my-notes-practice-/physics.md

 For example, it can be used to determine the electric field of a uniformly charged sphere, a cylinder, or a plane sheet.

+# Electric field of a uniformly charged sphere
+*